 Thunor swung the sword, he then spun, so much that he fell light headed.
 In anger, he sundered the sword, and it fell in two halves.
 More laughter could be heard.
 With this, he was not willing to wield the war seax that was offered next.
 He could not help but feel as though this may be a fight he could not win.

 Thus, Thunor went.
 Onward he went to look for Weyland, who lived at the edge of a small town, before a stream, as smiths often do.
 He made his way to find Weyland.
-As he went about, he noticed the awe in which many of the townsfolk gazed upon him.
+As he went about, he saw the awe in which many of the townsfolk looked upon him.
 He had made it there, and saw Weyland sitting near his smithy.
 As he rose, and limped forward to greet Thunor, he spoke:

 Weyland smiled.
 Then, he again went stiff, he says this:

 “You must do three good deeds for my folk.
 We live on the mark with the Ettinlands.
 Foul deeds happen here far more than good deeds.
 I would see that not be so.
 You may be my guest the while.”

 Thunor left to look about the town, as many wished to meet him.
 As he walked, a yell was heard, a man fell, clutching his shoulder in soreness.
 Thunor thought he heard a laugh at a whispered tone.
 Yet, he saw no smirk upon the mouths of the townsfolk.
 He heard leaves blowing in the wind from the woods at the edge of the town.
 He then went out to look about the trees.

 Footsteps could be heard.
 More laughter as well.
 Thunor stomped thrice upon the ground, and out of a tree fell two Elves.
 Fire began to burn in his eyes.
 They looked upon him in fear.
 He went to grab one and the Elf leapt over his shoulder.
 The other ran under and between his legs.
 He turned again, and they stopped in fear.